HoGentTIN/linux-training-hogent/modules/samba4/030_samba4_theory.md

 start windows 2003 server, enter the samba4 as DNS!

-ping the domain, if it doesn\'t work, then add your redhats hostname and your realm to windows/system32/drivers/etc/hosts
+ping the domain, if it doesn't work, then add your redhats hostname and your realm to windows/system32/drivers/etc/hosts

 join the windows computer to the domain